 Dead Island 2 has yet to be released, so we can’t really see if the game will match the tone, but I think this trailer sets up something much easier for the game to actually achieve which is it being a fun, off-kilter shooter.

-On the whole, I think game developers understand now that failing to delivery on an engrossing story when promising one is as deadly of a sin as a game looking nothing like it does in the trailer.
+On the whole, I think game developers understand now that failing to deliver on an engrossing story is as deadly of a sin as a game looking nothing like it does in the trailer.

 When I was reviewing games, I was often rebuked for my desire for better stories in games, but we all come to this medium looking for something different.